 Sports teaches you character, it teaches you to play by the rules, it teaches you to know what it feels like to win and lose – it teaches you about life.
 (Billie Jean King)

 Sports has become a part of our routine a long time ago.
-Even more, today a healthy lifestyle is a top trend which constantly grows its popularity across the world.
+Even more, today a healthy lifestyle is a top trend that constantly grows its popularity across the world.

 Fitness apps are the key helpers for people who strive to get fit.
 Their functionality gives a lot of opportunities and makes keeping fit easier.
 Understanding the significant impact of these applications on users’ everyday life, designers do their best to activate the problem-solving potential of fitness apps.
 Today’s article describes common screens and essential UI elements for fitness apps.